TheDarKnight46/LabSeq/README.md

 quarkus dev
 ```
 > [!IMPORTANT]
-> After installing Quakus this is the only step required to execute the application.
+> After installing and creating a Quakus application this is the only step required to execute the application.

 or alternatively, if `Maven` is installed and configured: